Aitia-IIOT/ah5-docs-java-spring/docs/core_systems/authentication.md

 :fontawesome-solid-wrench: **authentication.secret.key**

-The secret key which is used to prove to the local cloud's Service Registry that this authentication is trusted.
+The secret key which is used to prove to the Local Cloud's Service Registry that this authentication is trusted.
 This secret key must be present in the Service Registry **authenticator.secret.keys** structure.

 :fontawesome-solid-wrench: **enable.management.filter**